-Commissioner Marston shared that the Outrigger Club handled a boat launching from a trailer at Lower Castaways.
+Commissioner Marston shared that the Outrigger Club witnessed an attempted handled a boat launching from a trailer at Lower Castaways.
 Chair Kenney recommended that Commissioner Marston tell the Outrigger Club to call the Harbor Department if it happens again.
 Harbormaster Blank remarked that the Harbor Department would be happy to collaborate with Newport Beach Police and Fish and Wildlife in apprehending any violators.

-Vice Chair Beer commended the department on its large number of closed code enforcement cases.
+Vice Chair Beer commended the dDepartment on its large number of closed code enforcement cases.